Kontent-ai-Learn/kontent-ai-learn-custom-element-wistia/README.md

-    "videoPreviewType": "video | thumbnail", // choose one "projectsPerRow": 3, // number of projects per row "videosPerRow": 3, // number of videos per row
+    "videoPreviewType": "video | thumbnail", // choose one "projectsPerRow": 3, // number of projects per row "videosPerRow": 3, // number of videos per row "pageSize": 9 // page size of videos to load
 }
 ```